This box contains instructions on how to use the website to the right.

-In this tutorial, you'll learn how to use Business Source Complete (BSC) to locate company information.
+In this tutorial, you'll learn how to use Business Source Ultimate (BSU) to locate company information.

-BSC is a comprehensive business database that contains scholarly articles, financial data, industry reports, SWOT analyses, company profiles, market research reports, and much more.
+BSU is a comprehensive business database that contains scholarly articles, financial data, industry reports, SWOT analyses, company profiles, market reports, and more.

-You have a group project that will require analyzing a substantial amount of financial data and scholarly research on a company of your choice.
+In your class, you have a group project that requires analyzing a substantial amount of financial data and scholarly research on a company of your choice.

-For this example, let's say your group decides to explore the following company:
+For this example, let's say your group decides to explore Intel Corp.

 Instead of doing a basic keyword search, use the database filters to limit your search to return more relevant results.